timonschlenk/chatapp/README.md

 ```

 The next one's are a bit harder, because they include communication with the database.
-Let's break down that monster, that follows:
+Let's just shortly explain that monster, that follows:
 ```javascript
 socket.on("createUser", (data) => {
   //data includes data.username, data.password and data.email